UMT 11x17 colorless / N38 - magnetic pin

 - They lose strength at high temperatures.
 Most neodymium magnets experience permanent loss of strength when heated above 80°C (depending on the form and height).
 However, we also offer special magnets with high temperature resistance, up to 230°C,

-- Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the context of child safety.
-Additionally, small elements of these devices have the potential to complicate diagnosis in case of swallowing.
+- Possible danger to health from tiny fragments of magnets pose a threat, if swallowed, which becomes significant in the context of child safety.
+Additionally, small elements of these products are able to complicate diagnosis when they are in the body.

 Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
 This is because many of these devices are equipped with a function that deactivates the device in a magnetic field.